-An ethical approach to research requires a more reciprocal and respectful engagement with participants.
-As such it has become good practice, and there is often a moral obligation, to provide research results to research participants.
-Thus, researchers should provide research findings or other products arising from the research to the individuals who were involved and/or to institutions or organisations that are best suited to act as disseminators within the participating communities.
-Researchers should ensure that participating individuals, groups and/or communities are informed how to access the results of the research (e.g. as part of the participant information sheet).
-Research findings should be made available to them in a culturally appropriate and meaningful form, i.e. should be written in plain language and focus on the results relevant to them.
-Of course, if there are confidentiality provisions, e.g. as part of the funding agreement, these may limit which results can be shared.
+Thus, researchers should provide research findings or other products arising from the research to institutions or organisations that are best suited to act as disseminators.
+Researchers should ensure that groups and/or communities are informed how to access the results of the research.
+Research findings should be made available to them in a culturally appropriate and meaningful form, i.e. should be written in plain language and focus on the results relevant to them (which is rarely the case of scientific papers).
+Of course, if the funding agreement includes confidentiality provisions, these may limit which results can be shared.

-Making research findings available may take many forms, e.g.: interviewed experts may be given the opportunity to comment on a draft publication; a summary report may be written for the stakeholders, who have been involved; scientific publications may be offered for download from a website; a blog post may be published on the website of an organisation working on behalf of the community; an article published in a magazine for a broad audience or in a trade journal.
+Making research findings available may take many forms, e.g.: a summary report may be written for specific stakeholders; a blog post may be published on the website of an organisation working on behalf of the community; an article may be published in a magazine for a broad audience or in a trade journal; various information may be offered on the project website.